Web HostingDecember 16, 2025 199 views

 ruf mailto:[email protected] Address for forensic reports

-adkim r (relaxed), s (strict) DKIM Alignment
+adkim r (relaxed), s (strict) DKIM alignment

-aspf r (relaxed), s (strict) SPF Alignment
+aspf r (relaxed), s (strict) SPF alignment

 Use Case DMARC Record